Chorro/prozzie/cli/README.md

 will print the parameter value.
 If the parameter does not exists, it will print an error via stderr and return error code.

+zz_connector_set_variables
+: Obtain module variables.
+First parameter is module name.
+If no other parameter is passed, it will print usage and exit.
+If parameters passed, it will set that parameter in the module.

 ### Compose based
 To be able to enable/disable docker based components, the compose is formed by many `.yaml` files, and they are concatenated in prozzie config command: The